hall-n/hall-n.github.io/Thesis/PS2.md

 In addition, the leeway given in the original land surveys was meant to be a margin of safety for the peasants against the risk that came with the new tax system, thus, the surveys did not need to be completely accurate.
 While this margin of safety was successful in increasing productivity, by the time agricultural yields had increased to a level where tax optimization might have been easily viable, the direct control of the peasant class was weakened and exploiting the Dojima rice market and other agricultural and land investments held more viable and lucrative benefits.
 With an increasingly complex economy, the accuracy of the survey came to have little effect, especially in a time when the rulers seemed to have trouble increasing the tax rate itself.
 I would argue, therefore, that the reason for the shogunate’s disregard for more accurate surveys lies in their interest in increasing peasant productivity and maintaining a balanced rice market.

 ## Bibliography

 Aratake, Kenichiro.
 2019.
 ‘Samurai and Peasants in the Civil Administration of Early Modern Japan’.
-In Public Goods Provision in the Early Modern Economy, edited by Masayuki Tanimoto and R. Bin Wong, 1st ed., 38–56.
+In _Public Goods Provision in the Early Modern Economy_, edited by Masayuki Tanimoto and R. Bin Wong, 1st ed., 38–56.
 Comparative Perspectives from Japan, China, and Europe.
 University of California Press.

 Bornmann, Gregory M, and Carl M Bornmann.
 2002.
-‘Tokugawa Law: How It Contributed to the Economic Success of Japan’.
-Journal of Kibi International University: School of International and Industrial Studies 12: 187–202.
+‘Tokugawa Law: How It Contributed to the Economic Success of Japan’. _Journal of Kibi International University: School of International and Industrial Studies_ 12: 187–202.

 Brown, Philip C. 1989.
-‘Never the Twain Shall Meet: European Land Survey Techniques in Tokugawa Japan’.
-Chinese Science 9: 53–79.
+‘Never the Twain Shall Meet: European Land Survey Techniques in Tokugawa Japan’. _Chinese Science_ 9: 53–79.

 Furushima, Toshio.
 1981.
 ‘Economic Conditions for Broadening the Geographical Horizon of Peasant Awareness in the Edo Era’.
-In Peasantry and National Integration, edited by Celma Agüero, 1st ed., 271–76.
+In _Peasantry and National Integration_, edited by Celma Agüero, 1st ed., 271–76.
 Colegio de Mexico.

 Gordon, Andrew.
-2003.
-A Modern History of Japan: From Tokugawa Times to the Present.
+2003. _A Modern History of Japan: From Tokugawa Times to the Present_.
 Oxford University Press.

 Hanley, Susan B., and Kozo Yamamura.
-1977.
-Economic and Demographic Change in Preindustrial Japan, 1600-1868.
+1977. _Economic and Demographic Change in Preindustrial Japan, 1600-1868_.
 Princeton: Princeton University Press.

 Hayami, Akira.
-2015.
-Japan’s Industrious Revolution: Economic and Social Transformations in the Early Modern Period.
+2015. _Japan’s Industrious Revolution: Economic and Social Transformations in the Early Modern Period_.
 Studies in Economic History.
 Tokyo: Springer Japan.

 Kinoshita, Mitsuo.
 2019.
 ‘Sanctions, Targetism, and Village Autonomy: Poor Relief in Early Modern Rural Japan’.
-In Public Goods Provision in the Early Modern Economy, edited by Masayuki Tanimoto and R. Bin Wong, 1st ed., 78–99.
+In _Public Goods Provision in the Early Modern Economy_, edited by Masayuki Tanimoto and R. Bin Wong, 1st ed., 78–99.
 Comparative Perspectives from Japan, China, and Europe.
 University of California Press.

 Koseki, Daiju.
 2015.
-‘Japanese Cadastral Mapping in an East Asian Perspective, 1872-1915’.
-Japanese Journal of Human Geography 67 (6): 524–40.
+‘Japanese Cadastral Mapping in an East Asian Perspective, 1872-1915’. _Japanese Journal of Human Geography_ 67 (6): 524–40.

 Mandai, Yu, and Masaki Nakabayashi.
 2018.
-‘Stabilize the Peasant Economy: Governance of Foreclosure by the Shogunate’.
-Journal of Policy Modeling 40 (2): 305–27.
+‘Stabilize the Peasant Economy: Governance of Foreclosure by the Shogunate’. _Journal of Policy Modeling_ 40 (2): 305–27.

 Nakabayashi, Masaki, Kyoji Fukao, Masanori Takashima, and Naofumi Nakamura.
 2020.
-‘Property Systems and Economic Growth in Japan, 730–1874’.
-Social Science Japan Journal 23 (2): 147–84.
+‘Property Systems and Economic Growth in Japan, 730–1874’. _Social Science Japan Journal_ 23 (2): 147–84.

 Nicholls, William H. 1963.
-‘An “Agricultural Surplus” as a Factor in Economic Development’.
-Journal of Political Economy 71 (1): 1–29.
+‘An “Agricultural Surplus” as a Factor in Economic Development’. _Journal of Political Economy_ 71 (1): 1–29.

 Rath, Eric C. 2007.
 ‘Rural Japan and Agriculture’.
-In A Companion to Japanese History, 477–92.
+In _A Companion to Japanese History_, 477–92.
 John Wiley & Sons, Ltd.

-Roberts, Luke S. 1998.
-Mercantilism in a Japanese Domain: The Merchant Origins of Economic Nationalism in 18th-Century Tosa.
+Roberts, Luke S. 1998. _Mercantilism in a Japanese Domain: The Merchant Origins of Economic Nationalism in 18th-Century Tosa_.
 Cambridge: Cambridge University Press.

 Sato, Tsuneo.
 1990.
 ‘Tokugawa Villages and Agriculture’.
-In Tokugawa Japan: The Social and Economic Antecedents of Modern Japan, translated by Mikiso Hane, 37–80.
+In _Tokugawa Japan: The Social and Economic Antecedents of Modern Japan_, translated by Mikiso Hane, 37–80.
 Tokyo: University of Tokyo Press.

 Smith, Thomas C. 1958.
-‘The Land Tax in the Tokugawa Period’.
-The Journal of Asian Studies 18 (1): 3–19.
+‘The Land Tax in the Tokugawa Period’. _The Journal of Asian Studies_ 18 (1): 3–19.

 Takatsuki, Yasuo.
-2022.
-The Dojima Rice Exchange: From Rice Trading to Index Futures Trading in Edo-period Japan.
+2022. _The Dojima Rice Exchange: From Rice Trading to Index Futures Trading in Edo-period Japan_.
 Translated by Rubinfien Louisa.
 Tokyo: Japan Publishing Industry Foundation for Culture.

 Tanimoto, Masayuki.
 2019.
 ‘From “Feudal” Lords to Local Notables: The Role of Regional Society in Public Goods Provision from Early Modern to Modern Japan’.
-In Public Goods Provision in the Early Modern Economy, edited by Masayuki Tanimoto and R. Bin Wong, 1st ed., 17–37.
+In _Public Goods Provision in the Early Modern Economy_, edited by Masayuki Tanimoto and R. Bin Wong, 1st ed., 17–37.
 Comparative Perspectives from Japan, China, and Europe.
 University of California Press.

 Totman, Conrad.
-2005.
-A History of Japan.
+2005. _A History of Japan_.
 2nd ed.
 The Blackwell History of the World.
 Malden, Mass: Blackwell Pub.

 Verschuer, Charlotte, and Wendy Cobcroft.
-2017.
-Rice, Agriculture, and the Food Supply in Premodern Japan.
+2017. _Rice, Agriculture, and the Food Supply in Premodern Japan_.
 New York: Routledge.

 Vlastos, Stephen.
-1986.
-Peasant Protests and Uprisings in Tokugawa Japan.
+1986. _Peasant Protests and Uprisings in Tokugawa Japan_.
 Berkeley: University of California Press.

 Yasuba, Yasukichi.
 1986.
 ‘Standard of Living in Japan Before Industrialization: From What Level Did Japan Begin?
-A Comment’.
-The Journal of Economic History 46 (1): 217–24.
+A Comment’. _The Journal of Economic History_ 46 (1): 217–24.